-"I haven't been at the store since Tuesday, so I had no idea," says the student.
+"I haven't been at the store since Tuesday, so I had no idea," says the employee.

 The manager is frustrated.
-He knows there must be a better way to communicate schedules than posting them on the wall or calling staff every time there's an update.
+He knows there must be a better way to communicate schedules than posting them on the wall or calling employees every time there's an update.
 But he can't think about that right now - the customers are getting restless.

-Regardless of your staff size, if you're in charge scheduling, there's a good chance you feel this manager's pain.
+Regardless of your industry or business, if you're in charge scheduling, there's a good chance you feel this manager's pain.
 Unfortunately, scheduling is one of the most complicated business elements and one of the most critical aspects of operational success.
-You can't maximize results without the people there to help you do so.
+You can't maximize business results without the people there to help you do so.